nelsonfigueroa/nelson.cloud/content/posts/2022_12_30_hosting_a_static_site_on_aws_using_s3_and_cloudfront.md

 It will take some time for these changes to propagate across DNS servers.
 In my experience, it's never been more than around 15 minutes.
 Usually faster.

+## Viewing Your Live Site
 After adding the DNS record and waiting some time, you should be able to go to your domain on a browser and see your site.

+{{< figure src="/hosting_a_static_site_on_aws_using_s3_and_cloudfront/live_site.png" alt="Live site." >}}

+You can also test out your custom error page(s).
+In my cause, I browsed to https://nelson.cloud/test to see my custom 404 page:

+{{< figure src="/hosting_a_static_site_on_aws_using_s3_and_cloudfront/404_custom.png" alt="Custom 404 page." >}}

 Congrats!
 Your site is now live.

-{{< figure src="/hosting_a_static_site_on_aws_using_s3_and_cloudfront/live_site.png" alt="Live site." >}}